 Why we chose it: We chose LendKey as the best marketplace because it partners with a large network of loan providers and the company also services student loans.

 - Partners with credit unions and community banks

 - Services loans and offers in-house customer service

-- Offers a cosigner release option after 12 to 48 on-time payments
+- Some lending partners offer a cosigner release after 12 on-time payments

 - $200 referral bonus with Refer and Earn program

 LendKey is not a lender but a digital loan marketplace that partners with over 13,000 small banks and credit unions.
-Unlike other marketplaces, LendKey services loans and offers in-house customer service, meaning it will not underwrite or disburse your loan but will manage all administrative and customer-related aspects of it.
+Unlike other marketplaces, LendKey services the loans borrowers take through its marketplace and offers in-house customer service.
+In other words: it will not underwrite or disburse your loan, but it will manage all administrative and customer-related aspects of it.